 If you would like more information on Avant’s comprehensive range of life insurance products for doctors please visit avant.org.au/life to find out more or to arrange a quote for cover call us on 1800 128 268 or email firstname.lastname@example.org

-1 Avant Travel Insurance Cover is available under a Group Policy between Accident & Health International Underwriting Pty Limited ABN 26 053 335 952 and Avant Mutual Group Limited ABN 58 123 154 898.
-The issuers are CGU Insurance Limited ABN 27 004 478 371 and AIA Australia Limited ABN 79 004 837 861.
-For full details including the restrictions, terms, conditions and exclusions that apply, please read and consider the PDS, and Avant’s Terms and Conditions of Travel Insurance Cover available at avant.org.au or by contacting us on 1800 128 268.
+1 Avant Travel Cover is available under a Group Policy between QBE Insurance (Australia) Limited (ABN 78 003 191 035, AFSL 239545) (QBE) and Avant Mutual Group Limited (ABN 58 123 154 898 ) (Avant).
+The Policy is underwritten by QBE and Avant may receive a benefit for arranging cover.
+For full details including the restrictions, terms, conditions and exclusions that apply, please read and consider the Product Disclosure Statement, Avant’s Financial Service Guide and Avant’s Terms and Conditions of Travel Insurance Cover available at avant.org.au or by contacting us on 1800 128 268.
+An excess may apply, depending on policy and claim type.
+For Interns and RMOs, travel insurance is subject to registration with Avant prior to each trip.

 2 Private health insurance products are issued by The Doctors’ Health Fund Pty Limited, ABN 68 001 417 527 (Doctors’ Health Fund), a member of the Avant Mutual Group.
 Cover is subject to the terms and conditions (including waiting periods, limitations and exclusions) of the individual policy.

-3 Avant Life Insurance products are issued by NobleOak Life Limited ABN 85 087 648 708 AFSL 247302 (NobleOak).
-All general insurance is issued by Avant Insurance Limited ACN 003 707 471 AFSL 238765 (Avant).
+3 Avant Life Insurance products are issued by NobleOak Life Limited ABN 85 087 648 708 AFS Licence Number 247302 (NobleOak).
+All general insurance is issued by Avant.
 Avant Life Insurance is a registered business name of Doctors Financial Services Pty Ltd ABN 56 610 510 328 (DFS).
-DFS provides administration services on behalf of NobleOak and Avant.
-You should consider the Product Disclosure Statement, available by contacting us on 1800 128 268 or at email@example.com, and whether this policy is appropriate for you, before deciding to acquire, or continue to hold, this product.
+DFS provides administration services on behalf of NobleOak in respect of life risk insurance policies issued by NobleOak and administration services on behalf of Avant in respect of general insurance policies issued by Avant.
+Cover is subject to the terms, conditions and exclusions of the relevant plan.

 Share your view